Den-TP: A Density-Balanced Data Curation and Evaluation Framework for Trajectory Prediction: Experiments

+Beyond efficiency on the original backbone, a key advantage of Den-TP is that the selected subset is model-agnostic and can be directly reused to train other trajectory predictors.
+For instance, when applied to HPNet, training on the full dataset takes 307.2 hours, whereas training with the selected subset reduces the time by over 100 hours, cutting the training cost by nearly 45\%, while achieving comparable or even better accuracy.
+These results highlight the efficiency of our approach in balancing training cost and model performance.

-\textbf{Different Backbones.} To further assess the generalizability of our method, we evaluated its performance using different backbone models.
-Specifically, we employed pre-trained HiVT-64 and HPNet as feature extractors on the Argoverse 1 dataset and conducted experiments at various data retention ratios.
-In Table~\ref{tab:backbone}, we report the results for the 50\% and 60\% retention ratios.
-Additional results for other retention ratios can be found in the Supplementary Material.
-As shown, regardless of the backbone used for subset selection, the final trajectory prediction performance remained nearly identical.
-These results suggest that our subset selection strategy is largely independent of the specific feature extractor, highlighting its robustness.
-This broad applicability makes it a promising approach for optimizing trajectory prediction models across diverse architectures.
+\textbf{Generalizability across Backbones.} To further assess the generalizability of our method, we evaluated its performance with different backbone models.
+Specifically, we used pre-trained HiVT-64 and HPNet as feature extractors on the Argoverse 1 dataset and conducted experiments under varying data retention ratios.
+As shown, regardless of the backbone used for subset selection, the final trajectory prediction performance remains nearly identical.
+This demonstrates that our subset selection strategy is largely backbone-agnostic, underscoring its robustness and broad applicability for optimizing diverse trajectory prediction models.